UBehrmann/DAI_practical_work_2/protocol.md

 ### GET_NAMES

 Asks the server to get the list of all the names of the users in a room.
+The client must provide the name of the room.

 #### request